hotchk155/hotchk155.github.io/cvocd/manual.md

 MIDI controls playback with three messages:

 * **START** - This message is usually sent by a master controller device when a slave device should reset its play position to the beginning of a sequence and should start playing in time with MIDI clock ticks.
+When this message is received, CV.OCV triggers any gate with a "Transport restart" or "Transport running" condition.
 * **CONTINUE** - This message is usually sent by a master controller device when a slave sequencer pick up playing from its current position.
+When this message is received, CV.OCV triggers any gate with a "Transport running" condition.
 * **STOP** - This message stops playback at the current position.
+When this message is received, CV.OCV triggers any gate with a "Transport stop" condition.

 It should be noted that the MIDI clock tick messages (which define the BPM) continue to be sent by the master device even when the transport is stopped.

-CV.OCD lets you activate gate outputs when these messages are received.

 ## Clock Outputs